oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

-# Source Database Configuration
+# Collect Information required for Target Database Provisioning

-In this lab, you will connect to your source database as system database administrator, collect the necessary information required to provision target databasr and also perform necessary steps to ensure source database has been configured correctly for Physical Offline Migration.
+In this lab, you will connect to your source database as system database administrator, collect the necessary information required to provision target database.

 Estimated Time: 30 mins

-## Task 1 - Collect Source Database Properties required for Target Database Creation.

 1. Login to the Source Database Node using the Public IP